History

 [… who fear him, in every generation.]

-- H1 Left (Silver lion with small crosses) : Warre
+- Bottom Left (Silver lion with small crosses) : Warre

 10 “Fecit potentiam in brachio suo”